Saasufy/saasufy-components/README.md

 - `redirect`: An optional path/route which this page should redirect to.
 Note that the content of this page will not be shown so it should always be empty.
 - `auth-redirect`: An optional path/route which this page should redirect to if the user is authenticated.
 If the user is not authenticated, then the content of the template will be displayed as normal.
 - `no-auth-redirect`: An optional path/route which this page should redirect to if the user is not authenticated.
 If the user is authenticated, then the content of the template will be displayed as normal.
+- `hard-redirect`: An optional, additional attribute which can be specified alongside a `redirect`, `auth-redirect` or `no-auth-redirect` attribute to ensure that any redirect will change the URL in the address bar.
+Redirects are `soft` redirects by default; this means that they redirect the user to the target page but keep the current URL path unchanged.

 ### socket-provider